abhinav-bhushan/Fix_This/README.md

-Fix_This (Abhinav Branch)\
+# Fix_This (Abhinav Branch)
-Backend project for Mobile and laptop repairing with Golang .\
+Backend project for Mobile and laptop repairing with Golang

-Requirements\
+Requirements
 -User has to be registered on the site.\
 -Service Provider has to be registered in the system -User has to give details about his mobile including the problem that the mobile/Laptop has.\